 There’s also a breaking change in how you get access to DX11 AMD extensions.
 Look at the Changelog for details on that.
 We’ve also added an application registration extension for DX11 apps.
 That lets you tell the driver that your game can be considered in a uniquely indentifiable way, which is particularly helpful if you build on top of popular middleware like Unity or UE4 and make rendering changes.

 There’s also support for FreeSync 2 HDR, DX12 application user markers for Radeon GPU Profiler, VS2017 versions of the shipping samples, and new wave-level shader intrinsics for both DX11 and DX12.

-A machine-readable mapping that you can integrate into your software, including a handy table.
+A guide to using our machine-readable mapping that you can integrate into your software for decoding Radeon™ Vulkan® versions.